How to access information

 The department may also charge $0.25 (excl.
 GST) per A4 page if the applicant wishes to receive black and white photocopies.
-No charge will apply to access documents on CD/DVD.
+No charge will apply if the applicant wishes to access documents via email.

 Credit card details will not be accepted for payment of the application fee via email, facsimile or telephone.
 Credit card payments will only be accepted in hard copy via post or as part of an online application process.

 Statutory time frames